md-mudassir7/JobApp/README.md

 Job searching web application built using Python's FASTApi framework

-How to use the code
+How to use the code??

 1.Clone the git repository using below command\
 ->git clone https://github.com/mdmudassir7/JobApp.git\